rackfx/Node-WAV-File-Info/README.md

 # WAV File Info for Node.JS
-A lightweight module that parses WAV information data from a wav file into a Javascript Object.
+## A lightweight module that parses WAV information data from a wav file into a Javascript Object.
+Basically retrieves file and header meta data information from a WAV file

 ### Usage